revarbat/muv/REFERENCE.md

 Comprehensions
 -------------

-Using a variation on loops and conditionals, you can quickly create lists and dictionaries that are mutations of already existing lists and dictionaries.
-The original list or dictionary is untouched.
+Using a variation on loops and conditionals, you can quickly create lists and dictionaries that are mutations of already existing arrays.
+The original array is untouched.

-For example, if you have a list of words in the variable `words`, you can create a list of uppercased versions of those words like this:
+For example, if you have a list of strings in the variable `words`, you can create a list of uppercased versions of those words like this:

     var word;
-    var words = ["fee", "fie", "foe", "fum"] var uppers = [toupper(word) for (word in words)]
+    var words = ["fee", "fie", "foe", "fum"];
+    var uppers = [for (word in words) toupper(word)]

 Similarly, you can mutate a dictionary: